evacchi/evacchi.github.io/content/posts/2025-11-09-the-return-of-language-oriented-programming.md

 How does APL compare to an equivalent Q program, in terms of tokens?
 And what about Python with numpy and pandas (effectively using Python as an array-oriented DSL)?

 **Update Nov 10**: The original version presented a broken 3-period weighted average; thus it also claimed, incorrectly, that the Python version was shorter (token-wise).
+Thanks to [Adám Brudzewsky](https://bsky.app/profile/abrudz.bsky.social/post/3m5bm3tebys2o)

 In the following, we compute a 3-period moving average by symbol, selecting the symbols with average greater than 100.
 For instance, if we have: